-Kittens who are not gaining, or are losing weight need to be syringe fed until they are more consistent with eating and/or gaining weight.
+Kittens who are not gaining, or are losing, weight need to be syringe fed until they are more consistent with eating and/or gaining weight.
 Some kittens may also take some time to develop a suckling reflex and will need to be syringe fed until they are able to eat from the bottle.

+We have curved tip and other varieties of syringes, as well as nipples specifically for syringes to aid with feeding.
 This will also help you keep track of exactly how much food the kitten is eating.
 While syringe feeding, it is advised to offer the food more often during the day as they are likely to take less at each feeding.
 Always try to reach the minimum amount of KMR as recommended for the kitten's current weight.

 Please be advised that you should not actually FORCE the milk into the kitten.
 This procedure is meant to help the kitten get some nutrition and eventually drink from the bottle on its own.
+Please do not hesitate to contact the foster department with any feeding issues in bottle fed kittens!